Travel, Travel Tips

 I pay myself

 As soon as my paycheck is direct-deposited, I make sure that a portion of it goes toward my vacation fund.
-Many banks offer this feature; mine locks the money into the account and releases it on May 16.
-I often use this as spending money on our Europe trip to pay for meals, souvenirs, and the occasional trip to the hospital.
+Check with your bank to see if it offers this feature (my credit union will lock the money into the account and releases it on May 16) or better yet, open a high-yield savings account at a bank like Ally.
+I often use this as spending money on our Europe trip to pay for meals, souvenirs, and the occasional trip to the hospital – and it feels like bonus money.

 HOW WE SAVE WHILE TRAVELING